 Businesses that rely on storing their data on the cloud, in someone else’s servers would find this new trend to be for the better.
 With the amount of data that gets created every minute, fog computing seems to be a wiser solution for the long term.

 Fog computing can definitely reduce the amount of data to be sent to the cloud to be processed.
 But rather than replacing the cloud, it is likely to complement the cloud with its quick reflex abilities.
 Cloud computing will still play a prominent role in the IoT ecosystem along with the fog.
 It can make the cloud better by taking a part of the burden away from what cloud servers currently have to handle alone now.
-With this new help, the cloud will be freed to take care of the heavier tasks, like analyzing the large sets of historical data.
+With this new help, the cloud will be freed to take care of the heavier tasks, like analyzing large sets of historical data.

 The insights derived from analyzing these data sets can be used to update policies and features in the fog layer.
 Obviously, there are many scenarios where the high computing power of the cloud will be necessary.
 Environments, where the data has to be analyzed from several sources far apart, is one among them.
-A combination of cloud computing and fog is what the enterprises truly need for the rapid adoption of IoT.
+A combination of cloud computing and fog is what enterprises truly need for the rapid adoption of IoT.